 The lift keel Sun Odyssey 32 is a special boat.
 With her lifting plate rotating between her twin keels and the fact she has twin rudders means that she can be used on a drying mooring like a bilge keeled yacht and can access the remotest of locations.
 New keel bushes in 2017.
 This example is a tiller steered version which provides a huge cockpit for sailing and entertaining.
 A galley second to none in this length of yacht her six berth layout is very practical both at sea and in harbour.
 Well worth inspection to avoid disappointment.

-Viewing by appointment at our Suffolk Office (IP10 0LN) - - Click here to reveal phone number -
+Viewing by appointment only through our Essex office on - Click here to reveal phone number - Accommodation

 See plan: Six berths in two cabins plus the saloon.
 Full standing headroom throughout.
 Teak fit out with teak faced marine ply and solid teak cappings.
 Forepeak with two single berths with infill to make a double.
 Plenty of stowage and water tank under berth with gauge.
 Bi-fold bulkhead door from forepeak to saloon with two settee berths, large amount of below berth stowage.
 Drop leaf saloon table.
 Aft facing chart table to starboard with electrical panel and navigation equipment.
 Large heads compartment opposite chart table to port with Jabsco marine toilet, wash basin and shower.
 Separate shower pump out.
 Aft to door to aft cabin with generous double berth and large cupboard stowage.
 Galley aft to starboard with 12v fridge/freezer, Eno gas cooker with two burners, grill and oven (cooker new August 2020 with gas certificate) and stainless steel sink with mixer tap.
 Plenty of eye level and below counter height stowage.
 Various crockery and cutlery.
 Hot and cold pressurised freshwater supply via calorifier and immersion heater.
 Cream "leatherette" upholstery in saloon and fabric upholstery in cabins.